Facioscapulohumeral muscular dystrophy: Molecular

 As of 2020, there seems to be a consensus that aberrant expression of DUX4 in muscle is the cause of FSHD.
 DUX4 is expressed in minuscule amounts, detectable in 1 out of every 1000 immature muscle cells (myoblast), which appears to increase after myoblast maturation, in part because the cells fuse as they mature, and a single nucleus expressing DUX4 can provide DUX4 protein to neighboring nuclei from fused cells.

 How the DUX4 protein causes muscle damage remains an area of active research.
 DUX4 protein is a transcription factor that regulates many other genes.
 Some of these genes are involved in apoptosis, such as p53, p21, MYC, and β-catenin, and indeed it seems that DUX4 protein makes muscle cells more prone to apoptosis.
 Other DUX4 protein-regulated genes are involved in oxidative stress, and it seems that DUX4 expression lowers muscle cell tolerance of oxidative stress.
-Variations in the ability of individual muscles to handle oxidative stress could partially explain the muscle involvement patterns of FSHD.
+Variations in individual muscles' ability to tolerate oxidative stress could partially explain the muscle involvement patterns of FSHD.
 DUX4 protein downregulates many genes involved in muscle development, including MyoD, myogenin, desmin, and PAX7, and indeed DUX4 expression has shown to reduce muscle cell proliferation, differentiation, and fusion.
 DUX4 protein regulates a few genes that are involved in RNA quality control, and indeed DUX4 expression has been shown to cause accumulation of RNA with subsequent apoptosis.
 Estrogen seems to play a role in modifying DUX4 protein effects on muscle differentiation, which could explain why females are less affected than males, although it remains unproven.

-The cellular hypoxia response has been reported in a single study to be the main driver of DUX4 protein-induced muscle cell death.
-The hypoxia-inducible factors (HIFs) are upregulated by DUX4 protein, possibly causing pathologic signaling leading to cell death.
+A single study reported that the cellular hypoxia response was the main driver of DUX4 protein-induced muscle cell death.
+The hypoxia-inducible factors (HIFs) are upregulated by DUX4 protein, possibly provoking pathologic signaling, which leads to cell death.

 Another study found that DUX4 expression in muscle cells led to the recruitment and alteration of fibrous/fat progenitor cells, which helps explain why muscles become replaced by fat and fibrous tissue.

 A single study implicated RIPK3 in DUX4-mediated cell death.

 Muscle histology

 Microscopic cross-sectional views of FSHD-affected muscle fibers.
 Visible is inflammation and fibrosis, as well as muscle fiber shape change, death, and regeneration.

 Unlike other muscular dystrophies, early muscle biopsies show only mild degrees of fibrosis, muscle fiber hypertrophy, and displacement of nuclei from myofiber peripheries (central nucleation).
 More often found is inflammation.
-There can be endomysial inflammation, primarily composed of CD8+ T-cells, although these cells do not seem to cause muscle fiber death directly.
+There can be endomysial inflammation, primarily composed of CD8+ T-cells.
+However, these cells do not seem to cause muscle fiber death directly.
 Endomysial blood vessels can be surrounded by inflammation, which is relatively unique to FSHD, and this inflammation contains CD4+ T-cells.
 Inflammation is succeeded by deposition of fat (fatty infiltration), then fibrosis.
 Individual muscle fibers can appear whorled, moth-eaten, and, especially, lobulated.